cpuQ/skin/README.md

 oh and make sure you play 100% background dim but like everyone does that so

+some hitsounds i just make but i might change it later

 # how it looks

 ### here is how the idk what uits called but yeah